 A note on equity, diversity, and inclusion: Black people, Indigenous people, people of colour and various marginalized communities continue to face obstacles in the scientific world in the form of denial of access to equitable opportunities.
 Psychology and neuroscience are no exception.
 Of note is that psychology and neuroscience also have a history of misogyny, ableism, and anti-LGBTQIA2S+ discrimination.

+Disaggregation of data by race, ethnicity, and other demographics is a complex issue that, when done equitably, allows for statistics to convey important information about systemic barriers.
 This course will be developed with these systemic barriers in mind.
 I will strive to provide safe and welcoming opportunities to learn about the science behind these issues and discuss equitable ways forward when appropriate.
 Let us make the world a better place to live!